 Philippines Country Report

-The government's broad attitude towards foreign investment is positive, particularly in sectors where the Board of Investments (BOI) seeks to encourage greater foreign participation, such as manufacturing, agriculture, IT services, and telecommunications.
+The Philippine government's broad attitude towards foreign investment is positive, particularly in sectors in which the Board of Investments (BOI) seeks to encourage greater foreign participation, such as manufacturing, agriculture, and information-technology (IT) services.
 However, President Rodrigo Duterte's inclination to arbitrarily intervene in business-government disputes, including in the telecommunications, power, and energy sectors, raises operational risks.
 Foreign investment is restricted to minority ownership in specific sectors, such as retail and financial services.
 Demand for bribes by officials is also common.
 Special economic zones generally enjoy better infrastructure and provide special incentives to foreign investors.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required for travelers over one year of age arriving from a country with risk of yellow fever (YFV) transmission and for travelers who have been in transit in an airport located in a country with risk of YFV transmission.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.